 Additionally, it is important for landlords to the tenant's credit record prior to entering into an agreement with him or her.

-If you're new to Texas rental lease agreements, it can be overwhelming to know what to include in the agreement and how and where to find the right documents.
+If you're new to Texas rental lease agreements, it can be overwhelming to know what to include in the agreement and how and where to find the right documents, especially if you're looking to create a separate lease for each room on your property.

 In this article, we'll provide you with all the information you need to draw up a Texas residential lease agreement.